javedmomin99/Sales-Data-Analysis-Microsoft-Excel-365/README.md

 # Sales-Data-Analysis-Microsoft-Excel-365
-In this Project, I performed Data Analysis of Vrinda Stores using Data Analysis Techniques like Data Cleaning, Processing, Analysis and Dashboard Creation in Excel.
+In this project, I conducted an extensive data analysis of "Vrinda Stores" utilizing Advanced techniques encompassing data cleansing, processing, meticulous analysis, and the proficient creation of comprehensive dashboards using Microsoft Excel 365.